grid-link-inc/gpt-cli/README.md

 You can override the parameters for the pre-defined assistants as well.

 You can specify the default assistant to use by setting the `default_assistant` field.
-If you don't specify it, the default assistant is `asst_jCP75X9phRfVjZ8Q4iBistYT`.

 Example: